liqotech/liqo/docs/usage/service-continuity.md

 For simplicity, we consider a simple consumer-provider setup, where the consumer/local cluster offloads an application to a provider/remote cluster.
 Since a single peering is unidirectional and between two clusters, all the following considerations can be extended to more complex setups involving bidirectional peerings and/or multiple clusters.

+(ServiceContinuityHA)=

+## High-availability Liqo components

+Liqo allows to deploy the most critical Liqo components in high availability.
+This is achieved by deploying multiple replicas of the same component in an **active/passive** fashion.
+This ensures that, even after eventual pod restarts or node failures, exactly one replica is always active while the remaining ones run on standby.

+The supported components (pods) in high availability are:

+- ***liqo-controller-manager*** (active-passive): ensures the Liqo control plane logic is always enforced.
+The number of replicas is configurable through the Helm value `controllerManager.replicas`
+- ***wireguard gateway server and client*** (active-passive): ensures no cross-cluster connectivity downtime.
+The number of replicas is configurable through the Helm value `networking.gatewayTemplates.replicas`
+- ***webhook*** (active-passive): ensures the enforcement of Liqo resources is responsive, as at least one liqo webhook pod is always active and reachable from its Service.
+The number of replicas is configurable through the Helm value `webhook.replicas`
+- ***virtual-kubelet*** (active-passive): improves VirtualNodes responsiveness when the leading virtual-kubelet has some failures or is restarted.
+The number of replicas is configurable through the Helm value `virtualKubelet.replicas`
+- ***ipam*** (active-passive): ensures IPs and Networks management is always up and responsive.
+The number of replicas is configurable through the Helm value `ipam.internal.replicas`

 ## Resilience to cluster failures/unavailability

 Liqo performs periodic checks to ensure the availability and readiness of all peered clusters.